dumux/dumux/examples/2pinfiltration/README.md

 ```
 Additionally, we set a point source.
 The point source can be solution dependent.
 It is specified in form of a vector that contains source values for alle phases and positions in space.
-The first entry is a tupel containing the position in space, the second entry contains a tupel with the source (unit kg/s)
+The first entry is a tuple containing the position in space, the second entry contains a tuple with the source (with the unit of $`kg/s`$)
 for the phases (first phase is the water phase, the second phase is the DNAPL Trichlorethene phase).
 ```cpp
   void addPointSources(std::vector<PointSource>& pointSources) const